-countability chain - what we are calling accountability inputs.
-These are roughly (1) the creation, collection, and distribution of information about AI systems and system outputs, and (2) AI system evaluation.
-The RFC and commenters identified proposed or adopted laws that address AI accountability inputs, both in the United States and beyond.
-75 Congress continues to consider relevant legislative initiatives, and the states are actively pursuing their own legislative agendas.
-Many of these policy initiatives focus on information flow and evaluations, as well as associated governance processes.
+Our analysis now turns to the first two links in the AI ac- Downstream deployers of AI systems may lack informaand beyond.75 Congress continues to consider relevant have been designed to guard against bias.77 legislative initiatives, and the states are actively pursuing their own legislative agendas.76 Many of these policy initiatives focus on information flow and evaluations, as well as associated governance processes.
 The sections below address these topics and come to some preliminary conclusions that feed into the recommendations in Section 6.